 Research is needed to develop an enhanced prediction methodology and safety analysis tool (ISAT or a successor) for corridor and site-specific analysis.
 These results will lead to the development of a new chapter on safety predictive models for freeways and interchanges for the HSM and the documentation for the expansion of the Interactive Highway Safety Design Model (IHSDM).

-The objectives of this research are to develop (1) an overall framework for the enhancement of safety prediction methodologies for freeways and interchanges to support decision making for planning, network, corridor analysis, and individual site analysis; (2) safety analytical models and procedures within that framework; (3) models and procedures for a corridor and individual site application tool (e.g., enhanced ISAT or successor); (4) a chapter for the future edition of the HSM; and (5) documentation for inclusion of the models in the IHSDM.
+The objectives of this research were to develop (1) an overall framework for the enhancement of safety prediction methodologies for freeways and interchanges to support decision making for planning, network, corridor analysis, and individual site analysis; (2) safety analytical models and procedures within that framework; (3) models and procedures for a corridor and individual site application tool (e.g., enhanced ISAT or successor); (4) a chapter for the future edition of the HSM; and (5) documentation for inclusion of the models in the IHSDM.

-The final report is pending publication.
+Research completed; final report is pending publication.
 Note: Content from the final report was included in the HSM First Edition Supplement (2014).